 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In 2016, there was an estimated number of 749,900 jobs in the United States for Automotive Specialty Technician.
+In the United States, there were 749,900 jobs for Automotive Specialty Technician in 2016.
 New jobs are being produced at a rate of 6.1% which is above the national average.
 The Bureau of Labor Statistics predicts 45,900 new jobs for Automotive Specialty Technician by 2026.
 Due to new job openings and attrition, there will be an average of 75,600 job openings in this field each year.

 The states with the most job growth for Automotive Specialty Technician are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Kansas.
 These states have the worst job growth for this type of profession.